-Diversification: Arts - DA Graduation Requirement: Alternative Communication - AC a maximum of 4 credits.
+Diversification: Arts - DA Graduation Requirement: Alternative Communication - AC MUS 121D: Elementary Guitar

 Description: This is an introductory classroom instruction in the art of classic guitar playing.
 It will deal with solo and ensemble performance, technique, music reading, interpretation, stage etiquette, and music literature.